 Isa nods her head, understanding my indifferent response.
 She sits on my father's couch as I slowly follow her.
 Her hands are in her lap, head down, still thinking of what to say.
 "I would ask how you've been but I'm honestly scared to know the answer," she chuckles nervously.

 "You don't need to try to make things comfortable for me.
 Just say what's on your mind," I say again more softly, still confused why she is in my father's study and not him.

 Her eyes are still the brightest emerald green I have ever seen as she looks at me.
 "I know Galadriel closed the portal when I left.
 She told me in a dream.
 She said when I was ready she would reopen it for you.
 A lot has happened, Legolas.
 Things you should know…" I almost see sadness in her eyes.

 "From what Ellessia says, you have been happy in your life.
 That's all that really matters to me," I tell her, the throbbing pain in my heart I try to silence as I say these words.

 "You've always been very sweet," she half-smiles again.
-"And yes, I have been happy with what I have but…it's never felt complete," she looks away.
+"And yes, I have been happy with what I have but…it's never felt complete."
+Isa looks away briefly.

 "What do you mean?"
 I give her a questioning look.
-Things still are not making sense to me but I know I have to be patient with her explanation.
+Things still do not make sense to me but I know I have to be patient with her explanation.

-"Then what is the truth?"
-I furrow my eyebrows.
+"Then what is the truth, Isa?"
+I ask, my eyebrows in a knot.
 I am anxious to know what is going through her mind.

 "The day I left Mirkwood with Ellie, I wanted to come back and make things right.
 I didn't want to leave things on a bad note between us.
 But, Galadriel wouldn't let me.
 She wouldn't open the portal for me either, saying it was for the best.
 I tried to reason with her but she said to give it time and all would reveal itself to me.
 And, eventually it did.
 When I finally understood what she meant, I agreed to keep the portal closed until I was ready to face you," she explains.